Share this publication

 How to get to the Kandy Festival?

 The nearest international airport Bandaranaike International Airport is about 105 kilometres and if you are coming internationally this is your closest option.
 However, if you are coming from domestically, Sri Lanka has an excellent transportation network with plenty of buses, trains, taxi and shuttle companies that can get you to Kandy.
+To get a quote for a flight click here.

 Accommodation for the Kandy Festival?